-Trump calls for 'tough' immigration reform after report of caravan with Central Americans heading to US
+Trump declares 'NO MORE' DACA deal after report of caravan with Central Americans heading to US

-President Trump called on Sunday for "tough" immigration reform after a report stated a caravan carrying more than 1,000 people from Central America is traveling through Mexico, with their last stop intended for the United States in hopes of entering the states illegally or by asking for asylum.
+President Trump declared on Sunday the deal for the Obama-era DACA program was “NO MORE” and called for "tough" immigration reform after a report stated a caravan carrying more than 1,000 people from Central America is traveling through Mexico and to the United States in hopes of entering the states illegally or by asking for asylum.

-The caravan — organized by Pueblos Sin Fronteras, or People Without Borders — traveled through Mexico without authorization last week, BuzzFeed News reported on Friday.
-Officials in Meixco have not attempted to stop the migrants, about 80 percent of them from Honduras, according to the report.
-The group’s intent is to provide those people a safe way to travel to the U.S.

-National Border Patrol Council (NBPC) union chief Brandon Judd told “Fox & Friends” on Sunday that the migrants are riding on the benefit of the catch and release program, when illegal immigrants are detained in the U.S. and released while they await for their court hearings.

-President Trump, who has vowed to end catch and release, tweeted Sunday morning that Republicans need to take the "nuclear option" when passing tougher immigration laws.
+Trump, who has vowed to end catch and release, tweeted Sunday morning that Republicans need to take the "nuclear option" when passing tougher immigration laws.

+The president had given Congress six months to pass legislation enshrining the Deferred Action for Childhood Arrivals program, which protects about 800,000 young immigrants brought to country illegally as children from deportation.

 “Border Patrol Agents are not allowed to properly do their job at the Border because of ridiculous liberal (Democrat) laws like Catch & Release.
 Getting more dangerous.
 'Caravans' coming.
 Republicans must go to Nuclear Option to pass tough laws NOW.
 NO MORE DACA DEAL!” the president tweeted.

+National Border Patrol Council (NBPC) union chief Brandon Judd told “Fox & Friends” on Sunday that the migrants are riding on the benefit of catch and release, when illegal immigrants are detained in the U.S. and released while they await for their court hearings.

+Trump also threatened to pull out of the free trade agreement with Mexico unless the country did more to stop the flow of illegal immigrants entering the U.S.

-He added, “Mexico is doing very little, if not NOTHING, at stopping people from flowing into Mexico through their Southern Border, and then into the U.S. They laugh at our dumb immigration laws.
+“Mexico is doing very little, if not NOTHING, at stopping people from flowing into Mexico through their Southern Border, and then into the U.S. They laugh at our dumb immigration laws.
 They must stop the big drug and people flows, or I will stop their cash cow, NAFTA.
-NEED WALL!”
+NEED WALL!” he tweeted.

 “These big flows of people are all trying to take advantage of DACA.
-They want in on the act!” he said.
+They want in on the act!” he added.

 Organizers believe about two-thirds of the people in the caravan are planning to enter the U.S. illegally or by asking for protection, according to BuzzFeed.
 The caravan does not give the migrants the guarantee they will enter the U.S. and uses any form of transportation necessary to make it to the border.
 Most of the people are reportedly fleeing poverty and political unrest from their home country.